 I have received several hundred emails, letters and other messages as a result of my deconversion and resignation.
-Many of them were from friends, some from people who had read my books or heard me speak, and some were from people who only knew me as a professor of statistics but who were moved to send me their thoughts.
+Many of them were from friends, some from people who had read my books or heard me speak, and some were from people who knew me only as a professor of statistics but who were moved to send me their thoughts.

 The vast majority of the messages I received were friendly and supportive, although rarely understanding.
 Only a very few were hostile or nasty.
 In this first chapter are those that urged me to repent or suffer the punishment that I allegedly deserve.

 Dear Rob We can only refer to the Bible, in which you no longer believe, so perhaps this is a waste of time.
 But we remind you that“It is a fearful thing to fall into the Hands of the Living God…”

 and“Let not the wise man glory in his wisdom, let not the mighty man glory in his might, let not the rich man glory in his riches, but let him who glories, glory in this, that he understands and knows me, that I am the Lord who practices steadfast Love, Justice, and Righteousness in the earth, for in these things I delight, says the Lord.”

 If you choose to proceed down that broad path to destruction, then we hope you enjoy the few remaining years of your life, because that is all you will get.

 Only those who repent, and humble themselves will be truly blessed.
 Turn around and come home, before it’s too late.